 - becoming aware of the information; - learning and understanding the information; and, - then putting the information into practice during interactions with the families.

-This module supports the statewide focus on improving social-emotional outcomes for infants and toddlers with disabilities and their families.
+This module supports the statewide focus on improving social-emotional outcomes for infants and toddlers with disabilities and their families using evidence-based practices.

 Some of the key ideas that will be shared throughout this module include: